Is your home at risk of flooding? Considering that flooding is one of the most common natural disasters in the country, the answer is likely.

 And no, you don’t need to be in Florida or Louisiana to experience flooding.
 States in the north dealing with heavy snowmelt, or those prone to high rainfall are also at risk.
 This even includes desert states like Utah and mountainous states like Colorado.

-Because there’s a chance you can experience serious flooding at some point in the future, you should purchase flood insurance.
+Because there’s a chance you can experience serious flooding at some point in the future, you should get coverage.
 But what exactly is flood insurance, and why isn’t it included in most homeowners’ policies?
 Keep reading for answers to all your flooding-related questions.

 What Is Flood Insurance?